Skip to Content

 Of course in my house, if I serve up cauliflower cheese, which I love and my family detest, I’m quite confident that they will all mind!

-We hope to give you some ideas and a little inspiration on how to put a little more variety into family dining.
-As even our favourite recipes can seem a bit dull when they appear too regularly on the menu!
+I’m hoping to give you some ideas and a little inspiration on how to put a little more variety into family dining.
+As even favourite recipes can seem a bit dull when they appear too regularly on the menu!

 Ingredients including chicken breasts, cheese, bacon, herbs and tomatoes to make a delicious pasta dish.